-- Identifies the Planning Proposal that is the subject of this assessment. - Identifies the demographic context of the locality and estimate the projected population arising from the Planning Proposal. - Identifies existing provision of community infrastructure within the locality. - Assesses demand arising from the proposed development. - Comments on the funding approach and delivery arrangements for local, district and regional facilities.
+- Identifies the Planning Proposal that is the subject of this assessment. - Identifies the demographic and social context of the locality, including the implications for the project, and estimates the projected population arising from the Planning Proposal. - Identifies existing provision of community infrastructure within the locality. - Assesses demand arising from the proposed development. - Comments on the funding approach and delivery arrangements for local, district and regional facilities. - Provides a preliminary assessment of the potential social impacts of the development. - Details how the project is aligned with social infrastructure and social needs.